Abhinavvishwakarm/FrontendBackendConnect/README.md

  1 Description About Project
-                 The Books Application is a simple application that allows users to manage their notes.
+                 The Books Application is a simple application that allows users to manage their books.
 The application is built using Express for the backend (API) and Vue 3 for the frontend.
 The backend exposes an API to fetch books details, while the frontend displays and interacts with this data.
  2 Technologies Used
    Backend: